minio/docs/source/reference/minio-server/settings/core.rst

    MINIO_OPTS=' --console-address=":9001" --ftp="address=:8021" --ftp="passive-port-range=30000-40000" '

-For systems running ``minio`` on the command line, ``MINIO_OPTS`` is optional and must be specified using standard shell semantics around environment variable declaration/reference:
+For systems running ``minio`` on the command line, ``MINIO_OPTS`` is optional.
+To use it, declare the environment variable using standard shell semantics, then reference the environment variable when starting up the MinIO Server:

 .. code-block:: shell
    :class: copyable